-The Renault Master is a versatile large van.
+The Renault Master is a highly versatile large van.
 Available in a wide range of variants direct from the factory – including a considerable number of specialist conversions – the Master certainly gives you choice.

 Most recently updated in 2019, the latest Renault Master facelift (pictured below) on sale in 2020 includes a new-look front end, revised engines, overhauled interior and additional safety equipment.

 Given this generation dates back to 2010, have the changes done enough to keep the Master competitive with the likes of the latest Mercedes-Benz Sprinter and Volkswagen Crafter?
 This review, which covers both the 2019 onwards model and earlier versions, will help you decide.

 Renault Master 2019 facelift

 Full production started in July 2019, but we first drove it in June 2019.

 The changes at the front of the van are deliberately intended to make it look more 'truck-like' - which Renault feels will make customers think it is tougher.
 As such, the grille is now not only adorned with chrome but also more upright, with a higher bonnet.